 The simplest and quickest way to install Windows 11/10 on a new PC is to migrate OS to HDD/SSD instead of installing Windows from USB.
 But how to migrate Windows 11/10 to a new PC?

 In this article, we've learned that the best USB format to boot Windows is FAT32.
 This file system is portable across many operating systems, including Windows, Linux, Mac, Android, Chrome OS, PS3, PS4, Printers, Xbox 360, etc. FAT32 is also portable across most USB drives, unlike NTFS and exFAT.

-Therefore, it would help if you considered using FAT32 as your default bootable USB format.
+Therefore, it would help to consider using FAT32 as your default bootable USB format.
 Additionally, it would help if you considered using EaseUS Partition Master to format your USB drive.
 I hope you enjoyed reading this article!
-Feel free to say what you think in the comments section and share this article if you like it.
+Feel free to say your thoughts in the comments section and share this article if you like it.

 FAQ of Which USB Format to Boot Windows

 Do you still have any queries about which USB format to boot Windows?
 You can read through the questions below and have your queries answered.

 1. Should Windows 10 Use Bootable USB FAT32 or NTFS?

 It should use NTFS.
 NTFS is the default file system for Windows 10.
 This is because it has no file limitations and supports file compression.
 It's unlike FAT32, which limits a single file to 32GB.
 Therefore, you should use NTFS for your Windows 10 bootable USB drive to ensure the system successfully installs.